rweigel/phys305/gauss_law.md

 $\displaystyle \mathbf{E}_C(s) \simeq \left(\frac{B_1}{s} + \frac{B_2}{s^2} + \frac{B_3}{s^3}\right)\hat{\mathbf{s}}$

    and find the non--zero constants in terms of $\epsilon_o$, $\lambda_o$, and $L$.

+## Problem -- Sheet of Charge

+A large non--conducting sheet has a uniform charge density $\sigma_o$.
+Find $\mathbf{E}$ using Gauss's law.

 # Using -- Charges on a Conductor

-In problems where we are given a charge denstity that is placed on a non--conductor, we can use an integral form of Coulomb's to directly find the electric field.
+In problems where we are given a charge denstity that is placed on a non--conductor, we can use the Coulomb's law integral to directly find the electric field.
+For example, if we are told charges are distributed on a square with $\sigma(x,y)$, we can directly evaluate the integral

+$$\displaystyle \mathbf{E}=\int  \frac{\hat{\textbf{\char"0509}}}{\char"0509^2}\sigma dA$$

-In the case of conductors, all we typically know is that a certain amout of charge has been placed on it.
-If the conductor is not a perfect sphere, we don't know how the charge distributes on the conductor's surface.
+In the case of conductors, all we typically know is that a certain amount of charge has been placed on it.
+If the conductor is not a perfect sphere, we don't know how the charge distributes on the conductor's surface and so we don't know $\sigma$.
+If we don't know $\sigma$, we can't evaluate the integral.

-However, Gauss's law can be used to give us some information.
+However, Gauss's law can be used to give us some information about $\mathbf{E}$.

-Prior to using Gauss's law, we need to know (see 2.5.1 of Griffiths) the properties of conductors:
+Prior to using Gauss's law to determine this additional information, we need to know the properties of conductors (see 2.5.1 of Griffiths and make sure that you understand the justifications for each of the following):

 1. $\mathbf{E}=0$ inside a conductor.
-2. $\rho=0$ inside a conductor.
-This means that all charges must reside on the surface of a conductor.
+2. All charges must reside on the surface of a conductor.
 3. The electric field is perpendicular to the surface of a conductor.

 Suppose a net charge $Q$ is placed on a conductor of arbitrary shape.
 We can make three statements about the electric field.